GkikasStefanos/Tiny-BioMoE/README.md

 ## Fine‑tuning

-The backbone can be integrated into any training loop.
-Example skeleton:
+Integrate the backbone into any training loop:

 ```python
 import torch, torch.nn as nn